How I Work

 Re-Creation of the Self

 An offshoot of Hakomi, Re-Creation of the Self is essentially Hakomi without the psychodynamic influence.
-It is an existential therapy that helps clients access and strengthen preferred states, no matter what challenge the world presents them with.
+It is an existential therapy that helps clients access and strengthen preferred states such as oneness, truth, wholeness, openness, and presence no matter what challenge the world presents them with.

 Brainspotting is similar to Hakomi in its psychodynamic orientation and its following of moment-to-moment experience.
 Rather than employing specific techniques to explore and transform experience, however, it uses eye gazes to help unfold and clear old patterns.

 Similar to Hakomi in its psychodynamic orientation and use of mindfulness and the body, Lifespan Integration differs in that it incorporates guided imagery processes and uses a timeline in addressing issues.